1. His real name is Jeffrey.

 Duff was born Jeffrey Adam Goldman — his older brother, Willie, is responsible for his nickname, Duffy.
 "As hard as Willie tried to pronounce 'Jeffrey,' it kept coming out wrong," Duff says.
 The brothers are still super close: Willie, a Los Angeles television executive, co-produces Duff's show.

 2. He once worked at McDonald's.

-Before he went on to study at the Culinary Institute of America (that's Duff on graduation day, below) and bake cakes for movie premieres and big-time events, Duff cooked at fast-food joints and greasy spoons in high school.
+Before he went on to study at the Culinary Institute of America and bake cakes for movie premieres and big-time events, Duff cooked at fast-food joints and greasy spoons in high school.
 "I think serendipity did the job in the end, but the beginning of my culinary career simply involved working my a-- off in a variety of jobs," he says.

 3. He used to be a graffiti artist.

 In high school, Duff honed his artistic skills through graffiti — or "mural art," as he called it around his mom.
 "I walked a fine line between the law and the needs of my creatively fertile mind," he says.
 Eventually, his mom enrolled him part-time at Corcoran College of Art + Design in Washington, D.C., at age 14, to keep him out of trouble.